mlissner/michaeljaylissner.com/content/some-thoughts-on-celery.md

     But no, it was not starting "OK".
 It was immediately crashing.

-2. No log messages...*anywhere*. this must have something to do with daemonizing things, but no matter what I did I couldn't find any log messages anywhere.
+2. No log messages...*anywhere*.
+This appears to be because you have to detach `stdin` and `stdout` before daemonizing and according to asksol on IRC, this has been fixed in recent versions of Celery so even daemonizing errors can go to the Celery logs.
+Progress!

 3. The collection of things that happens when `celery` starts is complicated:

     1. I call `sudo service celeryd start`

     1. `service` calls `/etc/init.d/celeryd`

-    1. `celeryd` does some stuff and calls `celery.sh` (another file altogether), where my settings are.
+    1. `celeryd` does some stuff and calls `celery.sh` (another file altogether), where our settings are.

+        **Update**: Apparently this is a CourtListener-specific customization, so this step probably won't apply to you, but I have no idea where this wacky set up came from (it's been in place for years).

     1. Control is returned to `celery`, which starts celery itself with a command generated from `celery.sh`.

-    On top of this, there's a `celery` binary and a celery [management command][dj-man] for Django. `celery --help` prints out 68 lines of documentation.
+    On top of this, there's a `celery` binary and there's a celery [management command][dj-man] for Django. (**Update** the Django commands were removed in Celery 3.1.
+More progress!) `celery --help` prints out 68 lines of documentation.
 Not too bad, but many of those lines refer you to other areas of the documentation.
 For example, `celery worker --help` prints another 100 lines of help text. *Jesus* this thing is complicated.

     Did I mention it has [changing APIs][apis]?